shubhangisingh/test-task/README.md

-* Create a clean ruby on rails application using twitter bootstrap.
+* Create a clean ruby on rails application using twitter bootstrap.  -- done

-* Create User model with fields first, last, email.
+* Create User model with fields first, last, email. -- done

-* Install and setup devise gem to use the User model for auth (email used as a user name).
+* Install and setup devise gem to use the User model for auth (email used as a user name).-- done

-* Generate devise views via rake command
+* Generate devise views via rake command -- done

 * On the register new user view add a new text field called Secret Code.